avinash1612/OpenLane-PhysicalDesign-Sky130nm/README.md

 Yosys and ABC were used to perform Logic optimization and Technology Mapping.

-synthesis can be done using the command `run_synthesis`
+Synthesis can be done using the command `run_synthesis`

 Parameters were set using config.tcl. list of parameters that I tweaked: